 Below, we’ll share different words to describe company culture, complete with examples of organizations that embody some of these characteristics today.
 We’ll also share a few negative words to describe the type of company culture you’re trying to avoid.

-Employees and customers alike greatly value transparency—but despite this truth, many companies struggle to be transparent with the entire organization when it comes to key information and decisions.
-Buffer, though, is an example of a company that refers to transparency as a word to describe its company culture.
+Employees and customers alike greatly value transparency—but despite this truth, many companies struggle to add transparency in the workplace when it comes to key information and decisions.

 Companies that nurture employees are willing to work with each individual to set professional development goals and help them grow with the organization.

 Nobody likes to be micromanaged at work, which makes autonomy an attractive quality for employees.
 For example, Netflix encourages independent decision-making by employees and fosters freedom and empowerment at work.

 When employees are in the right environment, they’re more energized and motivated to achieve business and performance goals.

 It’s not enough for employees to be satisfied—you want them to be happy at work and enjoy what they do so they don’t jump ship.
 Zappos CEO Tony Hsieh emphasizes employee happiness and work-life balance within the organization.